10 great gifts to give a seamstress for the holidays!

 Machine budget: no limit 😂

-10. A gift voucher
+10. A gift card

 There you go, I hope you liked these gift ideas!

-and until then... get your needles ready!
+And until then... get your needles ready!